How much should you pay for a new website in 2020/21?

 D.I.Y. landing page builder templates:

 If you are out to test a new business idea or offer, then you may NOT need a whole new website.
-You may be better off creating a single web page to promote your offer and see if it’s something that you have a market for.
+You may be better off creating a single landing page to promote your offer and see if your target market is interested in your offer.

 D.I.Y. page builder templates are web pages that you can build yourself from pre-set drag-and-drop components.
 You install a landing page template on your domain then add your own content.